influxdata/telegraf/plugins/inputs/webhooks/papertrail/README.md

   * Each count "source_name" object is converted to a `host` tag
   * The "saved_search" name in the payload is added as an `event` tag

-When an event is received, a count-based point will look similar to:
+When a callback is received, a count-based point will look similar to:

 ```
 papertrail,host=myserver.example.com,event=saved_search_name count=3i 1453248892000000000